michelesr/thesis/src/mvaa.md

     $ docker-compose up -d

-The `-d` parameter is provided to detach the application process from the shell in order to launch the application in daemon mode.
+The `-d` parameter is provided to detach the application process from the shell in order to launch the application as daemon.
 The complete list of Docker Compose functions is:

       build              Build or rebuild services